 Hello everyone!
-My upcoming book on Remote Desktop security will be released in a few weeks, and I’m posting some excerpts/topics from the book here on my PureRDS.org blog prior to its official launch.
-Please sign up here if you’d like to be notified when my book is released.
+My new book on Remote Desktop Security has now been released, and I’m posting some excerpts/topics from the book here on my PureRDS.org blog.
+Please click here if you’d like to purchase the Amazon Kindle edition.

 The COVID-19 outbreak has many organizations scrambling to establish or expand their teleworking infrastructure for their employees.
 Some companies are simply allowing direct RDP traffic to their servers and workstations over port 3389 – not a good idea as you will see below.
 Other companies are more wisely choosing to deploy a Windows Server running the Remote Desktop Gateway service.
 That RD Gateway deployment may either be part of a full RDS deployment with Web Access and a Connection Broker, or used as an easy way to route users directly to their individual workstations located within the corporate firewall.
 While this is a much better approach than just opening RDP over 3389, there are still security implications of doing so that you need to think about.
 Read on below…